Connect with us

 #5 Difference In The Value Of Properties Each Partner Owns

 There is a good likelihood that couples will own two properties of different values.
-In some scenarios, the difference could be a large amount, especially if one of the property is a landed property or a studio, on either side of the spectrum.
+In some scenarios, the difference could be a large amount, especially if one of the property is a landed property or a studio apartment, on either side of the spectrum.

-The spouse who legally owns the property with a lower value may have contributed quite equally in cash for the couple to be able to own the two properties.
-Other than just being arbitrary, we also have to consider how this affects us in legacy planning or in the unfortunate situation we get divorced.
+The spouse who legally owns the property with a lower value may have contributed equally in cash for them as a couple to own the two properties.
+Other than just being arbitrary, we also have to consider how this affects us in legacy planning or in the unfortunate situation that we get divorced.

 Read Also: What Are The Financial Costs Of A Divorce In Singapore?